any-questions/FIT_Python/readme.md

-repos for labs in FIT python course
+##rep for labs in FIT python course